PhaserEditor2D/PhaserEditor/docs/v2/scene-editor.rst

   3. A button to delete the object from one of its groups.

     .. image:: images/scene-editor/scene-editor-editor-section-remove-from-group-button.png
-      :alt: Removes object from group.
+      :alt: Removes an object from a group.

-  4. A button to select an specific group and see its content.
+  4. A button to select a specific group and see its content.

     .. image:: images/scene-editor/scene-editor-editor-section-select-group-button.png
       :alt: Select group.